OPENDAP/sql_handler/README.md

 Threading=2
 ```

-Note that one `odbc_inst.ini` can hold information for several database/driver combinations.
+Note that one `odbcinst.ini` can hold information for several database/driver combinations.
 Separate different sections of the file for different databases using [<name>]

 The `sqlite_odbc.ini` should be renamed to `odbc.ini` and also copied to /etc or /usr/local/etc.